zack-bitcoin/amoveo/docs/design/governance.md

 * oracle_initial_liquidity - how much does it cost to launch an oracle.
 * minimum_oracle_time - This is the minimum length of time an oracle market is required to be in a single state before it can be closed.
 * maximum_oracle_time - This is the maximum delay between when an oracle is created, and when betting can start.
-* maximum_question_size - how many bytes big can a question for the oracle be
+* maximum_question_size - how many bytes big can a question for the oracle can be.

 4 Transaction fees
 ======